Encyclopedia of fire safety

 Conclusions and thoughts.
 Plans.

-The assembled device worked for four full months without recharging and continues to work, although it would be more correct to say "sleep".
-This is verified by a simple reboot through the white button.
-With an energy consumption of 250 μA (via the LE33 stabilizer) and a ~ 1430 mAh battery, although okay, due to the non-novelty of the battery, we round up to 1000mAh, it turns out that the device can sleep for about 5.5 months without recharging.
-If you nevertheless evaporate the stabilizer, then the operating time can be safely multiplied by 10 times.
+The assembled device worked for four full months without recharging and continues to work, although it’s more correct to say “sleep”.
+This is checked by a simple reboot through the white button.
+With a power consumption of 250 μA (through the LE33 stabilizer) and a battery of ~1430 mAh, although okay, due to the non-newness of the battery we will round up to 1000mAh, it turns out that the device can sleep for about 5.5 months without recharging.
+If you still unsolder the stabilizer, then the operating time can be safely multiplied by 10 times.
 But in my case, there is no need for this, because you still need to spend the balance from the SIM card every three months, at the same time the device can be checked and recharged.

-The example of energy saving given in the review is far from the limit, since judging by the information from the datasheet, it is possible to lower the clock frequency of the microcontroller (and this is done by installing fuses) to 1 MHz and, if you apply 1.8V voltage, then the consumption will drop below the 1μA bar in active mode.
-Quite not bad!
+The example of energy saving given in the review is far from the limit, because. judging by the information from the datasheet, it is possible to lower the clock frequency of the microcontroller (and this is done by installing fuses) to 1 MHz and, if 1.8V voltage is applied, then the consumption will drop below the 1 μA bar in active mode.
+Very foolish!
 But if the MK is clocked from the internal RC generator, then another problem will appear - the UART ether will be clogged with garbage and errors, especially if the controller is heated or cooled.

-1) An ordinary wire installed on a gap is not very convenient, I plan to experiment with a Hall sensor and a reed switch, although they say about the latter that it is not very reliable, because the contacts inside it can stick.
+1) A conventional wire set to break is not very convenient, I plan to experiment with a Hall sensor and a reed switch, although they say about the latter that it is not very reliable, because the contacts inside it can stick.

-2) It would be nice to add the ability to change the "master number" without the participation of a computer and flashing.
-This already has to work with the EEPROM.
+2) It would be nice to add the ability to change the "owner number" without the participation of a computer and flashing.
+This already with EEPROM will have to work.

-3) Try interrupts from the watchdog timer, but not just for the sake of curiosity, but so that the microcontroller periodically wakes up by itself, takes measurements of the battery voltage and sends the received value via SMS, in order to be aware of how much the battery is discharged.
+3) Try interrupts from the watchdog timer, but not just for the sake of curiosity, but for the microcontroller to periodically wake up by itself, measure the battery voltage and send the resulting value via SMS to be aware of how low the battery is.

-4) The solar panel can completely eliminate the need to recharge the device, this will be relevant especially for low-capacity batteries.
+4) A solar panel can completely eliminate the need to recharge the device, this will be especially true for low-capacity batteries.

-5) For a long time I wanted to buy LiFePo4 batteries, which, according to reviews, tolerate frost normally, but while I was looking for a suitable lot, spring had already imperceptibly come.
+5) For a long time I wanted to buy LiFePo4 batteries, which, according to reviews, normally tolerate frost, but while I was looking for a suitable lot, spring had already imperceptibly come.

 6) Work on the aesthetic component

-If there is no hair dryer, then Pro Mini "RobotDyn" Atmega168PA 3.3V, pick off the LED with something sharp and you have ~ 250μA.
+If there is no hair dryer, then Pro Mini "RobotDyn" Atmega168PA 3.3V, pick up the LED with something sharp and have ~ 250 μA.

-If you have a hair dryer, then any board, you solder the stabilizer and the power LED - you get ~ 20μA of current consumption.
+If there is a hair dryer, then any board, solder the stabilizer and the power LED - you get ~ 20 μA of current consumption.

 That's all for now, I hope the review was interesting and useful.

-Infrared (IR, IR) sensors are commonly used to measure distances, but they can also be used to detect objects.
-By connecting multiple IR sensors to the Arduino, you can create a burglar alarm.
+Infra-red (IR) sensors are usually used to measure distances, but they can also be used to detect objects.
+By connecting several IR sensors to the Arduino, we can create a burglar alarm.

-Infrared (IR, IR) sensors are commonly used to measure distances, but they can also be used to detect objects.
+Infra-red (IR) sensors are usually used to measure distances, but they can also be used to detect objects.
 IR sensors consist of an infrared transmitter and an infrared receiver.
 The transmitter emits pulses of infrared radiation while the receiver detects any reflections.
-If the receiver detects a reflection, it means that there is an object in front of the sensor at some distance.
-If there is no reflection, there is no object either.
+If the receiver detects a reflection, it means that there is some object in front of the sensor at some distance.
+If there is no reflection, there is no object.

-The IR sensor that we will be using in this project detects reflections in a specific range.
-These sensors have a small linear charge-coupled device (CCD) that detects the angle at which the IR radiation returns to the sensor.
+The IR sensor we will be using in this project detects reflections within a certain range.
+These sensors have a small linear charge-coupled device (CCD) that detects the angle at which IR radiation returns to the sensor.
 As shown in the figure below, the sensor transmits an infrared pulse into space, and when an object appears in front of the sensor, the pulse is reflected back to the sensor at an angle proportional to the distance between the object and the sensor.
 The sensor receiver detects and outputs the angle, and using this value, you can calculate the distance.

 By connecting a couple of IR sensors to the Arduino, we can make a simple burglar alarm.
-We will install the sensors on the doorframe, and by correctly aligning the sensors, we can detect when someone walks through the door.
-When this happens, the signal at the output of the IR sensor will change, and we will detect this change by constantly reading the output of the sensors with the Arduino.
-In this example, we know that the object passes through the door when the reading on the IR sensor exceeds 400.
+We'll put sensors on the door frame, and by properly aligning the sensors, we'll be able to detect when someone walks through the door.
+When this happens, the output of the IR sensor will change, and we will detect this change by constantly reading the output of the sensors with the Arduino.
+In this example, we know that an object passes through the door when the IR sensor output exceeds 400.
 When this happens, the Arduino will trigger an alarm.
 To reset the alarm, the user can press the button.

 • 2 x IR distance sensor;